9 Best Parks and Gardens in Vancouver to Take a Breather

 Stanley Park is usually the first name that springs to your mind when someone mentions Vancouver’s parks and gardens.
 This world-famous site has been making global headlines as a top-tier choice for passionate bikers and culture-vultures.
 But is it the only thing that Vancouver has to offer?
 With 230 municipal local parks, Vancouver is consistently ranked top as a nature-friendly destination in Canada.

 Encompassing 11% of the city’s footprint, these natural parks appear in distinctive characters and styles to bring you a fun outdoor leisure.
-No matter if you’re a sporty type seeking a scenic hiking trail, plan a picnic with your kids, or simply take your dogs out for a wild run, there’s always something that fits the bill.
+No matter if you’re a sporty type seeking a scenic hiking trail, plan a picnic with your kids, enjoying a sun-lit meal on a patio, or simply take your dogs out for a wild run, there’s always something that fits the bill.
 If you’re looking for an access to untamed nature, read on to reveal the nine best parks and gardens in Vancouver to embrace the sunny days!

 1. Van Dusen Botanical Garden